cosmos/ibc/papers/2020-05/src/relayers.md

 #### Race conditions

-Multiple relayers relaying between the same pair of modules & chains may attempt to relay the same packet (or submit the same header) at the same time.
+Multiple relayers relaying between the same pair of modules and chains may attempt to relay the same packet (or submit the same header) at the same time.
 If two relayers do so, the first transaction will succeed and the second will fail.
 Out-of-band coordination between the relayers or between the actors who sent the original packets and the relayers is necessary to mitigate this.

 \vspace{3mm}